streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 # How to get

-This section describes how to build the AWS EventBridge sink connector.
+This section describes how to get the AWS EventBridge sink connector.

 ## Work with Function Worker